 Peak Charles gets its name from a towering granite peak that stretches more than 2,000 feet into the air.
 If you’re adventurous, you will be able to climb up some of its steep hiking paths to gaze off into the far distance.
 On a clear day you will be able to see many shimmering, salt lakes in the distance stretching all the way to the horizon.
 Certainly, this is rugged camping at its best and you’ll understand why many people return here year after year because of its outstanding natural beauty.

-Note that you may need four-wheel-drive to access this site.
+Please note that on top of the usual safety precautions to take when driving in Australia, you may need four-wheel-drive to access this site.

 If you love fishing, swimming, and even water skiing, you’ve got to check out this Lake Elphinstone.
 Located 24km southeast of Glenden, this spectacular natural lake is surrounded by breathtaking mountain views and trail walks, a perfect spot for free camping in Queensland.